sergeinack3/PowerEduc/lib/editor/tiny/readme_powereduc.md

 **Note:** A set of language files are also generated for all supported translations and may be submitted to AMOS if desired.

-**Note:** You will need to manually check for any Moodle-updated language strings as part of this change (for example any from the en_fixes).
+**Note:** You will need to manually check for any PowerEduc-updated language strings as part of this change (for example any from the en_fixes).

 ---